By Audience10 tools reviewed

 1. DM Champ

-Pricing: Starter $27/mo, Growth $97/mo, Pro $297/mo, Agency $497/mo.
-AppSumo lifetime deal available.
-Channels: WhatsApp Business, WhatsApp Web, Instagram DMs, Facebook Messenger, SMS, web chat, custom channels via webhook.
+Pricing: AppSumo lifetime deal is the recommended way to buy: a one-time purchase with lifetime access, all future Pro-plan updates included, and a 60-day money-back guarantee.
+6 tiers from $59 to $999, with white-labeling included from Tier 3 ($229) and unlimited sub-accounts plus the full agency toolkit (white-label, sub-accounts, and Stripe credit reselling, all permanent with no recurring platform fee) on Tier 6 ($999).
+If you would rather subscribe than buy once, monthly plans are available: Starter $27/mo, Growth $97/mo, Pro $297/mo, Agency $497/mo.
+Channels: WhatsApp Business, WhatsApp Web, Instagram DMs, Facebook Messenger, SMS, Telegram, Email, web chat, custom channels via webhook.
 Best for: Med spas, plastic surgery, hair transplant, dental, and aesthetic clinics with inbound DMs from social and paid ads.
 Standout feature: AI sales agent with image and voice understanding.
 Prospects send before-photos, voice notes about goals, screenshots of the treatment they want.
 Agent qualifies, answers FAQs, books consultations into Google Calendar.

 DM Champ was effectively built around a hair transplant clinic problem.
-Fuegenix was a $5M clinic getting 200+ Instagram DMs a week from prospects in different time zones, sending photos of their hairline and asking "can you fix this."
-Human VAs missed most of them.
+Fuegenix was a $5M clinic receiving a high volume of Instagram and WhatsApp DMs across different time zones, prospects sending photos of their hairline and asking "can you fix this" faster than human VAs could keep up with.
 The internal AI agent that became DM Champ handled the qualification, gave educated answers about technique and price ranges, and booked consultations.
 The clinic hit $10M in 12 months.
+The full story is in the FueGenix playbook, and you can model your own numbers with the hair transplant clinic DM revenue calculator.

 The same workflow applies to any aesthetic clinic: Botox, fillers, lasers, body contouring, dental veneers, plastic surgery.
 Prospects send a photo of their concern.
 The agent acknowledges the concern, explains what treatments fit, gives a realistic price range, and books a consultation.
 Voice notes are common in markets where typing is slower (MENA, Latin America).
 DM Champ processes them.